Of course we all hope we'll never need to make any cancer decisions…

 We declined all hospital food for Laura preferring to bring in nutrient dense, home-cooked meals.
 (Find easy recipes here on my blog!)

-Do you see what a GEM this book will be for those dealing with cancer?
+Do you see what a GEM this book will be for those having to make some big cancer decisions?

 I always get excited when I know a post I'm working on will help SO many people, and this post was definitely one of them.
 You can get her book here below PLUS scroll down for more resources she recommends, those that were a great help in her own research.

-Get Susan's book here, either for yourself so you're ready in case you ever need to make similar cancer decisions yourself, or for someone you know who is fighting the cancer battle now: Walking on the Ceiling.
+Get Susan's book here, either for yourself so you're ready in case you ever need to make similar cancer decisions, or for someone you know who is fighting the cancer battle now: Walking on the Ceiling.

 Susan's favorite resources: